 COVID-19 positive visitors or ‘partners in care’ entering during an outbreak will be met at the main entrance and placed in appropriate PPE.
 They will then be escorted through the building to visit their relative.
 They must follow all directions from Barwon Health staff.

 Food and drink can only be consumed by visitors in a resident’s room (if no other residents are present) or in outdoor areas.

 Patient deliveries to University Hospital Geelong

-- Patients in Baxter 7 or COVID-positive patients in other areas cannot receive flowers or gifts (aged care residents are exempt).
+- COVID-positive patients cannot receive flowers or gifts directly (aged care residents are exempt).

 Thank you for helping to keep our patients and staff safe.

 People seeking healthcare are not considered visitors and should not be denied access to healthcare for any reason.